pillforge/documentation/source/index.rst

 with pure TinyOS representation, or utilize the graphical design environment currently in development.

+To get started writing a TinyOS application, follow the TinyOS :ref:`Installation Guide <Debugger Guide>`for Ubuntu.

 **Step 4:** Test and debug code
 -------------------------------

-To test, debug, and eventually implement the code, there exists a debugger board* with all of the functionalities of the flexible band, including an identical MCU and the same wireless capabilities.
+To test, debug, and eventually implement the code, there exists a debugger board with all of the functionalities of the flexible circuit, including an identical MCU and the same wireless capabilities.
 Refer to the :ref:`Debugger Guide <Debugger Guide>` for more information on the board layout and functions.

+We have developed a TinyOS platform called VUMCR that will serve as the make target for the application.
+For support with using the debugger board to port TinyOS, see the :ref:`VUMCR Platform Support <Debugger Guide>`

 **Step 5:** Install application on the flexible circuit